As jury selection starts in Hunter Biden's gun case, president says he has 'boundless love' for him

 President Biden, in a last-minute switch in plans, shifted from his Rehoboth Beach home back to his Wilmington compound on Sunday evening.
 Boarding a helicopter on Sunday was the only time the president was seen publicly without his son all weekend.

 Hunter Biden arrived first to the Delaware courthouse on Monday.
 The first lady, who turned 73 on Monday, followed about 15 minutes later and walked briskly into court, flanked by U.S. Secret Service agents.
 Hunter Biden’s sister Ashley Biden was also in court to support him.
-The president was at their Wilmington home until he left later in the day for a campaign reception in Greenwich, Connecticut.
+The president was at their Wilmington home until he left for a campaign reception in Greenwich, Connecticut.

 Allies are also worried the trial could become a distraction as the president tries to campaign under anemic poll numbers and as he is preparing for an upcoming presidential debate while the proceedings play out.